claytonschroeder/caribou/README.md

-Hydroviz demo
+Caribou Demo
 =====================

-A demo of hyroviz data in the Missouri River.
+A demo of BC Caribou herd data.

 Install the dependencies and start the server.